luciyer/sfdc-lowtide-auth/README.md

 # lowtide-auth

-A starting point for developing external tooling, this package will allow you to create server-side sessions and store on those sessions three types of authentication into Salesforce: Username/Password, SessionId/ServerUrl, and Oauth2.
+A starting point for developing external tooling, this package will allow you to create server-side sessions and store Salesforce authentication on those sessions.

 ---